RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 ?
 THANKS.txt
 {% endhighlight%}

 SVN indicate us that there is a new file in the **working copy** but its status is unclear.
+SVN knows that this file is not in the main central repository but don't know if we want to add it or not.

 {% highlight bash %}
 > svn add THANKS.txt